Offa's Dyke: Contrary evidence

 He had his most recent war in Britain, and to fortify the conquered provinces with all security, he built a wall for 133 miles from sea to sea.
 He died at York, a reasonably old man, in the sixteenth year and third month of his reign.

 This source is conventionally thought to be referring, in error, to either Hadrian's Wall, 73 mi, or the Antonine Wall, 37 mi, which were both shorter and built in the 2nd century.
 Recently, some writers have suggested that Eutropius may have been referring to the earthwork later called Offa's Dyke.
 Most archaeologists reject this theory.

-The Venerable Bede also mentions the barrier built by Septimus Severus, but Bede says that the rampart was made of earth and timber, a description which would closer match Offa's Dyke than Hadrian's Wall, though it would describe the Antonine Wall:
+Bede also mentions the barrier built by Septimus Severus, but Bede says that the rampart was made of earth and timber, a description which would closer match Offa's Dyke than Hadrian's Wall, though it would describe the Antonine Wall: